DaraDadgar/GroupX_SOEN341_Project_F24/README.md

 # Peer-Assesment-Application-SOEN-341

-Team Members and roles:
- - Oren Argot: 40224072 - Working on the front-end

 Objective -
   The purpose of this project is to familiarize ourselves with software development.
 In order to do so, we have to work as a team and combine our skills to have a finished product.
 Since we are following the agile process, the project is divided into four sprints, and at the end of each sprint, we are responsible to show a demo of our work.